geoblink/design-system/src/elements/GeoDropdown.md

-`GeoPopover` is a combination of a button and a popup which is toggled in and out using that button.
+`GeoDropdown` is a combination of a button and a popup which is toggled in and out using that button.
 It's suitable for dropdown menus and actions which require additional or complex user input like handling filters.